Lower oven fan noise

 How Much Does This Repair Cost?

-DIY replacement parts for a lower oven fan on the KitchenAid KOCE500ESS typically cost between $20–$80, depending on whether you need the fan blade, motor, or both.
-A professional appliance repair service call generally runs $150–$300 once you factor in labor.
+If you go the DIY route, replacement parts for the lower oven fan on the KitchenAid KOCE500ESS typically range from $20–$80, depending on whether you need the fan blade, motor, or both.
+A professional appliance repair service call usually runs $150–$300 once you factor in labor.
 Tackling this repair yourself can save you $100 or more.

 You can use it briefly, but continued operation risks further damage to the fan motor or bearings.
 Address the issue promptly to avoid a complete motor failure.